graphingwiki/opencollab-ejabberd/README.md

 This is not a vanilla ejabberd XMPP server (https://www.ejabberd.im/)!

-This is a specific fork which modifies MUC and authentication bits to make ejabberd integrate with the OpenCollab Wiki envinronment.
+This is a specific fork which modifies MUC and authentication bits to make ejabberd integrate with the OpenCollab Wiki environment.

-You should not use this unless you run full OpenCollab envinronment, for other uses please use vanilla upstream ejabberd.
+You should not use this unless you run full OpenCollab environment, for other uses please use vanilla upstream ejabberd.

 ## Automatic builds